-Young Men: We expect young men to wear nice pants, dress shirts and ties.
+Boys' Attire: We expect young men to wear nice pants, dress shirts and ties.
 Jeans are not allowed.
-Tuxedos and sport coats are permitted but not required.
+Tuxedos and sport coats are encouraged but not required.

-Young Women: Skirts and dresses must be no shorter than 3 inches from the top of the kneecap.
+Girls' Attire: Skirts and dresses must be no shorter than 3 inches from the top of the kneecap.
 Length is measured according to solid fabric, not lace or sheer fabric.
 Slits must observe the same guidelines.
 Low cut necklines are not permitted.
 Dresses may not be cut below the bust line, either in front or on the sides.
 There should be no visible cleavage.
 One shoulder, halter and spaghetti straps are allowed.
 Dresses may be backless as long as they are not cut below the navel and the sides are covered up to the bust line.
 Dresses may not have any cutouts or holes on the front or sides, even if covered by sheer fabric.
 Bare midriffs are not permitted.
+Dresses may not be excessively tight.
 All female students, either GBS or guests, must return a signed formal dress code agreement prior to the purchase of their formal ticket.

-Students who are not dressed appropriately for Homecoming or Junior/Senior Banquet will not be permitted into the event.
+\Students who are not dressed appropriately for formal banquets will not be permitted into the event.
 No refunds will be given.